Delta Goodrem: 2015–2019: Wings of the Wild

-2017–2019: Television acting, Think About You and I Honestly Love You

-Goodrem made her debut on the television drama House Husbands in 2017.
+Goodrem made her return to television on the 2017 comedy drama series House Husbands.
 In 2017, she became the V8 Supercars Australia ambassador, promoting the sport and being the official performer at the racing events throughout the year.

 In 2017, an advertisement for Apple Music featuring Goodrem was criticised by the Advertising Standards Bureau (ASB) for promoting unsafe driving.
 Complaints about the video to the bureau stated that it "does not promote safe driving" and features Goodrem placing her head and arms outside a moving a vehicle and "moving around in a motor vehicle with no clearly visible safety belt".
 In response to the complaints, Apple Inc. said that it felt "confident" that the advertisement did not breach the Australian Association of National Advertisers (AANA) Advertiser Code of Ethics standards and saw no issues relating to car safety, with both individuals in the car wearing lap seat belts.
 The ASB said that people may not realise that vintage cars are fitted with lap seatbelts which are not clearly seen in the video.
 The advertisement was pulled from screening and would not re-air until Apple re-edited it with all parts featuring Goodrem's arms and hands outside of the car window removed.

 On 15 February 2018, Goodrem released a single, "Think About You", which was also released for streaming and download on her website on 16 February 2018.
 The song was written by Goodrem in collaboration with songwriters Julian Bunetta and John Ryan.
 "Think About You" is described as being a "feel good, upbeat song with an irresistible catchy groove", yet is also noted for its cheeky sexualised lyrics that earned it to be called a "sexy upbeat banger" by reviewers.
 Goodrem reinvented her look which included colouring her hair darker for this promotional video.

 Goodrem played Olivia Newton-John in the Newton-John biopic called Olivia Newton-John: Hopelessly Devoted to You and released a covers soundtrack album called I Honestly Love You in May 2018.

-Goodrem announced in December 2019 that she was "living in a music bubble", working on her sixth studio album.